inexorgame-obsolete/wiki-mirror/How-to-contribute.md

 ### Bigger changes

-Some features might be on **strategic nature** or might be an **architectural change**.
+Some features might be **strategic nature** or might be an **architectural change**.
 For example replacing the sauerbraten vector class by the vector class of the stdlib would be a bigger architectural change.
 Another example would be to integrate XMPP to solve multiple features with XMPP as a strategic technology.
 Both **needs discussion** with the other developers first.

 ### Experiments welcome